chainstack/docs/docs/blockchains/quorum.md

 #### Transaction finality

 An IBFT Quorum network reaches transaction finality on a per-block basis.
 Every block formed in network is validated and sealed by nodes before being added to the chain.
 This per-block validation and sealing provide absolute transaction finality and remove any chance of forking or any other possibility to undo a transaction.

-All nodes in a Quorum network deployed with Chainstack have the following two roles at the same time:

-* Validator — the node is a part of the group of nodes that validate the block to seal it and include in the chain.
-* Proposer — the node proposes a block to the group of the validator nodes.

 The process of sealing and including a block in the chain is the following: